anh-tong/anh-tong.github.io/_posts/2021-10-01-kernel_identification.md

 If the proposed method really works well in practice, we no longer have to waitings hours to search over kernel structure space, but just train a neural network helping us to obtain most probable candidates quickly (in seconds).

-Despite of being able to generate kernel structure on the fly, it's hard to conclude that the obtained kernel structures agree with the tradition principles in model selection prefering simple models over complex ones like Bayesian Information Criteria, or Occam's razor.
+Despite of being able to generate kernel structure on the fly, it's hard to conclude that the obtained kernel structures agrees with the tradition principles in model selection prefering simple models over complex ones like Bayesian Information Criteria, or Occam's razor.

 Athough experiment section contains extensive results.
 I feel that the demonstration for the most simple case where we only consider time series should be presented.
 Probably, to work on 1D data set, the architectures of transformers do not have to satisfy double permutation invarance.